7Str1kes/SSTool/README.md

 If you encounter any issues or have suggestions for improvements, feel free to open an issue.

 Stay tuned for future versions!

+# SSTool - Source Code

+## How to Compile

+1. Make sure you have Python installed (version 3.8 or higher).
+2. Install PyInstaller if you don't have it already:

+    ```bash
+    pip install pyinstaller
+    ```

+3. Compile the tool by running the following command from the project root:

+    ```bash
+    pyinstaller ss_tool.py --noconfirm --onefile --icon=logo.ico --name=SSTool-1.0.0-BETA
+    ```

+    This will generate the `.exe` file.